dlang/dub-docs/docs/dub-reference/subpackages.md

 When a sub-package is built, additional "Have" versions are defined.
-For example, with a root package named `package` with a `mylibrary` sub-package, a `Have_package_mylibrary` version will be automatically defined by DUB, and will be visible for all packages.
+For example, with a root package named `package` with a `mylibrary` sub-package, a `Have_package_mylibrary` version will be automatically defined by DUB, and will be visible for when the sub-package is used as dependency.

 ## Declaration